piero-g/almadl-journals-layout/README.md

 1. copy `_journalTest.scss` as `_yourJournalTitle.scss` and set the appropriate values for each custom parameter (see Details)
 2. open `AlmaDL-journalStyleSheet.scss` and change the `@import 'journalTest';` as `@import 'yourJournalTitle';` (line 2)
-3. generate your new CSS with `sass --style expanded AlmaDL-journalStyleSheet.scss output.css`
+3. generate your new CSS with `sass --style expanded --sourcemap=none AlmaDL-journalStyleSheet.scss output.css`
 4. as a Journal Manager, please upload the `output.css` in 5.6 Journal Layout in the setup of your journal, and check the result.

 ## Details

-The theme is based on a few options to customize your journal easily but as in depth as possible - without having to edit manually the CSS.
-It covers several cases: as an example it could be used by a journal that does't adopt the OJS workflow (the CSS will hide the appropriate elements).
-Although it won't adapt to every possible scenario.
+The theme is based on a few options to customize your journal easily but as in depth as possible -- without having to edit manually the CSS.
+It covers several cases: as an example it could be used by a journal that doesn't adopt the OJS workflow (the CSS will hide the appropriate elements).
+Still, it won't adapt to every possible scenario.

 With the exception of improvements to readability of tables and of general responsiveness, every cosmetic element that differs from the standard OJS experience is optionally rendered under the "clear-style" rule-set, enabled by default.

+The following sections will highlight only the main options available in `_journalTest.scss`.

 ### Main Settings

-- `$journal-title` and `$subversion` are useful if you are dealing with more than one journal, it allows to record in the final CSS the title and a subversion number specific to the single journal, to keep track of the differences
+- `$journal-title` and `$subversion` can be useful if you are dealing with more than one journal, it allows to record in the final CSS the title and a subversion number specific to the single journal, to keep track of the differences
 - the `$no-publication` option is included in the main settings because is meant to be used only by new journals that are waiting for their first issue to be published.
 It hide all the elements that could create false expectations to the reader.
 Default value is "false", of course.

 ### Fonts

 It is possible to specify custom fonts: the first field is meant for `@import` rules or `@font-face`, the default values are two Google Fonts.

-In the second field you should specify the font-families for titles and body (please keep the `!important` in the `$font-titles` example). `$font-content-size` allow to specify a bigger size for your font, if your custom font needs it, while `$justified-text` define whether all the text will be justified or not (not relevant with minor screen sizes)
+In the second field you should specify the font-families for titles and body (please keep the `!important` in the `$font-titles` example). `$font-content-size` allow to specify a bigger size for your font, if your custom font needs it, while `$justified-text` define whether all the text will be justified or not (not relevant with minor screen sizes).

 ### Colors

 It is possible to set various colors for your journal, 4 mandatory and 3 optional colors (listed as "Secondary colors").

-The `a-color` is the color of every link and should be considered as the main color of your theme (default = red).
+The `$a-color` is the color of every link and should be considered as the main color of your theme (default = red).
 The `$header-color` define the background of your header and could be the same as `a-color` (default), the same as `body-color` (the background body color, default is white) or a custom color.
 Depending on the color, the font of you banner would be the same of your `body-color` if the header background is `a-color` (eg: white if the background is red).
 If your header has the same background as your body, on the other hand, your header font color will be `a-color` (eg: red if the background is white).
 If the solutions are not so good with your colors combination you can define a custom `$header-font-color`.

 Other optional colors that can be defined are:

-- a different color for links in hover and active (`$a-hoover-color`), by default if will use `a-color` and the reader will be able to distinguish them only by the underline
+- a different color for links in hover and active (`$a-hoover-color`), by default if will use `a-color` and the reader will be able to distinguish them only by the underline;
-- a specific color for buttons (`$button-color`, with `a-color` as the default option)
+- a specific color for buttons (`$button-color`, with `a-color` as the default option);
+- a color for the headers of tables (`$table-head`) and for its font (`$table-head-fontcol`), if the default settinga are inadequate.

 ### Header

 Currently there are 3 parameters to set the journal header:

 - `$header-centered` is self explanatory: when set to false the header will be aligned to the left
 - `$header-textual` should be used if you haven't an image for the header; currently it implies a better spacing
-- `header-banner` is meant to adjust the spacing of the header when you are using a large image that should extend itself (mostly) at full width
+- `$header-banner` is meant to adjust the spacing of the header when you are using a large image that should extend itself (mostly) at full width

 ### Home

 The parameter `$home-image` should be used when uploading an image to appear in homepage.
 Please see the notice about html in home below.
 `$no-current-home` (default "false") controls if your journal is including the "Current Issue" in the homepage. **Please set to true if you are not including your current issue in home.**

 ### Issue Cover

 If you are willing to upload an issue cover, there are 3 parameters to take care:

 - `$issue-cover-main` is "false" to default and should be set to "true" only if you are enabling (via Editor > Issue > Issue Data > Cover) the display of the cover before the table of contents (which is difficult to recommend).
 If will load some rules to allow a responsive issue cover